qgoossens-craft/testbot-chronicles-final/src/content/blog/How to install claude-code on Windows.md

 ---
 title: 'How to install claude-code on Windows'
-description: 'Now that Anthropic allows Windows users to use claude-code without WSL (Windows Subsystem for Linux), let's dive into setting up your AI code companion with a step-by-step approach that anyone can follow.'
+description: "Now that Anthropic allows Windows users to use claude-code without WSL (Windows Subsystem for Linux), let's dive into setting up your AI code companion with a step-by-step approach that anyone can follow."
 pubDate: 2025-07-19
 heroImage: '/images/blog/claude-code/claude.png'  # Optional - blog post header image
 tags: ['claude', 'claude-code', 'tutorial']  # Add relevant tags